larissabicalho/mantis-cypress/CODE/README.md

 ![](https://i.imgur.com/Myxqwmv.png)

-5. Open a terminal and access the newly created directory: "C:/mantis"

-6. In the directory there will be the file **docker-compose.yml** (It is necessary to replace the ip's of the containers with the ip of the Machine)
+5. In the directory there will be the file **docker-compose.yml** (It is necessary to replace the ip's of the containers with the ip of the Machine)

-7. Run the command > `docker-compose.exe up -d`
+6. Run the command > `docker-compose.exe up -d`

-The docker-compose file stay in reposi
+The docker-compose file stay in repository

-8. After processing, if all goes well, the images will be downloaded and new containers created:
+7. After processing, if all goes well, the images will be downloaded and new containers created:

 ![](https://i.imgur.com/TPbVjVQ.png)

-9. To validate the creation and execution of the run the command `docker ps -a` and the containers will be available and running:
+8. To validate the creation and execution of the run the command `docker ps -a` and the containers will be available and running:

 ![](https://i.imgur.com/4pZ3IEQ.png)

-10. The Docker Desktop application will display the active containers as shown in the image:
+9. The Docker Desktop application will display the active containers as shown in the image:

 ![](https://i.imgur.com/tZfGGiZ.png)